 - During both his first (1996-1999) and second (2009-2013) terms in office, Netanyahu accelerated the building of Jewish settlements on occupied Palestinian land, part of an effort to create “facts on the ground” designed to prevent the creation of a contiguous and genuinely independent Palestinian state in the occupied West Bank and East Jerusalem.

-- In 1997, a year after taking power in his first term, Netanyahu gave the final go-ahead for construction of a new settlement between East Jerusalem and Bethlehem, Har Homa, which forms part of a ring of Jewish settlements around East Jerusalem, cutting it off from the rest of the West Bank.
-Attempting to minimize the diplomatic and public relations damage done by the announcement, Netanyahu claimed that green lighting Har Homa was an insignificant matter and that construction probably wouldn’t begin for many years to come.
-Today, 16 years later, around 15,000 Jewish settlers live in Har Homa.
+- In 1997, a year after taking power in his first term, Netanyahu gave the final go-ahead for construction of a new settlement between occupied East Jerusalem and Bethlehem in the occupied West Bank.
+Har Homa, which forms part of a ring of Jewish settlements around East Jerusalem, cutting it off from the rest of the West Bank, also forms part of a ring of more than 20 settlements on Palestinian land around Bethlehem, constricting that city’s growth.
+Attempting to minimize the diplomatic damage done by the announcement, Netanyahu claimed that Har Homa was insignificant and construction probably wouldn’t begin for years.
+Today, approximately 15,000 Jewish settlers live in Har Homa.
+In March 2015, while campaigning for reelection, Netanyahu admitted that Har Homa was located strategically in order restrict the growth of Bethlehem and its Palestinian population and to isolate it from nearby East Jerusalem.

 - From the time that Netanyahu returned to power for a second term in March 2009 until July 2012, the number of Jewish settlers living illegally on occupied Palestinian land in the West Bank grew by 18% according to the Israeli Interior Ministry.
 In November 2012, following a string of new settlement expansion announcements, including in the highly sensitive “E-1” corridor of East Jerusalem, the US State Department issued an unusually strong rebuke of Israeli settlement policies, with a spokesperson describing them as a "pattern of provocation."